 - Pricing: RingCentral offers publicly available pricing, with the starting plan costing $20 per user, per month, while 8×8 requires you to contact the sales team.

-- Features: Both RingCentral and 8×8 offer a robust catalog of business features for inbound and outbound communication, as well as management and collaboration tools.
+- Features: Both RingCentral and 8×8 offer a robust catalog of business features for call management, training, and external communication.

 - Security: Both RingCentral and 8×8 offer robust security with TLS/SRTP encryption and compliance certification, although 8×8 offers user permissions in all paid plans, and RingCentral only has it in more expensive plans.